percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 An advantage of switched conferencing is that Media Distributors can be more easily deployed on general-purpose computing hardware, including virtualized environments in private and public clouds.
-While virutalized public cloud environments have been viewed as less secure since resources are not always physically controlled by those who use them and since there are usually several ports open to the public, this draft aims to improve security so as to lower the barrier to taking advantage of those environments.
+Virutalized public cloud environments have been viewed as less secure since resources are not always physically controlled by those who use them and since there are usually several ports open to the public.
+This document aims to improve security so as to lower the barrier to taking advantage of those environments.

 This document defines a solution framework wherein media privacy is